Brent Key: Georgia Tech

 Key left Alabama for his alma mater Georgia Tech in 2019, serving as assistant head coach and offensive line coach under newly hired head coach Geoff Collins.
 Following a 10-28 record over 4 seasons, Collins was fired in early 2022 and Key was named interim head coach.
 He went 4–4 as interim head coach, with notable wins over #24 Pittsburgh and #13 North Carolina.
-Because of the team’s improvement during his tenure, the interim tag was taken off on November 29 as Key was named Georgia Tech’s 21st head football coach.
+On November 29, due to the team’s improvement during his tenure, Georgia Tech dropped the interim tag from Key's title and formally named him its 21st head football coach.

 In 2023, Key led Georgia Tech to a 7-6 record, reaching its first bowl game and achieving its first winning season since 2018.
 This season was notable for a homecoming upset of #17 North Carolina and a last second victory over #17 Miami, in which Georgia Tech scored a touchdown with 2 seconds left in the game following former colleague Mario Cristobal's decision to not take a knee in the final 40 seconds of the 4th quarter.

 Key began the 2024 season in Dublin, Ireland with an upset victory over the #10 Florida State Seminoles.
 Key and the Yellow Jackets started the season 2-0 for the first time since the 2016 season.
 After struggling with numerous injuries including quarterback Haynes King, running back Jamal Haynes, and linebacker Kyle Efford, the Jackets would later upset previously-undefeated #4 Miami at Bobby Dodd Stadium at homecoming.
 With the win over Miami, Georgia Tech became bowl eligible for two consecutive seasons for the first time since 2013-2014.
 The following week, in a thrilling Thursday night win over NC State in which backup quarterback Aaron Philo scored a go-ahead touchdown with 22 seconds left, Georgia Tech clinched back-to-back winning seasons for the first time since 2013-2014.
 In December 2024, Georgia Tech agreed to a five-year extension of Key's contract, extending his tenure as coach through 2029.

+In 2025, the Yellow Jackets started 8-0, including wins at Colorado, at home over #12 Clemson via last-second field goal, and at eventual ACC champions Duke.
+Tech reached an AP Poll ranking as high as 7th, their best since 2009.
+Following this hot start, Key was rewarded with another extension through 2030, increasing his salary by $2m annually to $6.5 million per year.
+Despite losing four of their final five games, Georgia Tech finished ranked 24th in the Coaches Poll, their first top-25 finish in 11 years.